Hallie-Johnson/theb-man/README.md

         - **B-XP**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
         - **Boost**: Collect boost pickups to replenish boost.
     - Tips:
         - **Consider the Consequences**: Driving can become difficult with faster speeds.
-Consider the options of hitting a traffic cone versus hitting an Cat Trap.
+Consider the options of hitting a traffic cone versus hitting a Cat Trap.
 If you are low on health, hit a traffic cone.
-If you are high on health, hit an Cat Trap.
+If you are high on health, hit a Cat Trap.
         - **Do Not Follow the Leader**: When Meowwoman is in sight, do not follow her movements.
-She will avoid traffic cones, but not Cat Traps, thus following her exactly might result in hitting Abt Traps and losing health.
+She will avoid traffic cones, but not Cat Traps, thus following her exactly might result in hitting Cat Traps and losing health.
         - **Center Field**: When switching lanes, try to get back to the center lane to easily avoid hazards.
         - **Boost Carefully**: It's fun to boost, but boosting into to many obstacles will hinder progress.
 Boost when you feel safe to do so, not just because you can.
 - **THE B-WING Guide**